Meet our Principal and Assistant Principals

 Katherine Loiselle has been an assistant principal at James K. Polk Elementary School since 2021.
 She joined Alexandria City Public Schools in 2013 as the lead first grade teacher at Cora Kelly School for Math, Science, and Technology.
 Ms. Loiselle began her teaching career in Stafford, Virginia in 2007 and while at Anne E. Moncure Elementary School, she taught kindergarten and first grade, also serving as a teacher mentor and grade level lead teacher.
 Ms. Loiselle was a data and instructional coach for five years and also took on the role of school testing coordinator, Title I liaison, and Multi-Tiered Systems of Supports (MTSS) chairperson.

-Ms. Loiselle earned her bachelor's degree in early childhood education from The State University of New York at Fredonia.
-She holds a master's degree in educational psychology from George Mason University.
+Ms. Loiselle is a native Buffalonian who now lives in Virginia with her husband, son and dog.
+She earned her bachelor's degree in early childhood education from The State University of New York at Fredonia and holds a master's degree in educational psychology from George Mason University.
 Additionally, Ms. Loiselle has post-graduate certification in educational leadership and administration from The George Washington University.
 Ms. Loiselle was nominated for the Agnes Meyer Teacher of the Year Award.
 Preferred Pronouns: She/Her/Hers.

 Mrs. Tillman began her career in 2003 teaching 4th and 5th grade for five years with Fairfax County Public Schools at William Halley Elementary.
 During her time in Fairfax, she also served as a team leader and mentor teacher.
 She moved to Texas in 2007 to take care of her family and began teaching 4th and 5th grade at Brandenburg Elementary School for the Irving Independent School District.
 In addition to teaching at Brandenburg for three years, she was a Cooperating Teacher for a student-teacher as well as a member of the Campus Improvement Plan Committee.
 In 2012, she was promoted to Testing Facilitator for Atherton Elementary in the Arlington Independent School District.
 During her eight years with Atherton, she also served in roles as an Instructional Leadership Team Member, Science and Reading Vertical Alignment Team Lead, PBIS Tier 2 Lead, Assessment Committee Team Member, Gifted and Talented Liaison, All-Star Ladies Club Sponsor, as well as she taught ESL classes for adults in the evening.